 Stock market experts are constantly telling investors to buy low and sell high.
 But how often does that really work out?
 It’s nearly impossible to time the stock market perfectly and many investors unintentionally buy stocks when they are at their highest prices, only to watch them come plummeting down not long after their purchase.

-In the real estate game, determining the value of a property depends on the size, location, best features, neighborhood, and other particular criteria.
-The market is far from set in stone, but it’s definitely a heck of a lot more stable than the stock market that seems to crash every 10 years or so.
+In the real estate game, determining the value of a property depends on the size, location, best features, neighbourhood, and other particular criteria.
+The market is far from set in stone, and the fiscal criteria you were relying on initially may change by the time you’re able to secure a mortgage preapproval.
+However, it’s definitely a heck of a lot more stable than the stock market that seems to crash every 10 years or so.

 Finding undervalued real estate is much easier than timing the stock market.
 Property owners often need to bail out of their property investments quickly, so avid investors paying attention can scoop up these properties for well below market value.